 With all the appointments and tests that occur during pregnancy, it’s hard to keep track of everything and easy to question, “Is all of this really necessary?”
-My patients often ask me “Do I Really Need Folic Acid Supplements During Pregnancy?”
+My patients often ask me “Do I Really Need Folic Acid for Pregnancy?”

 The science is that folic acid is an incredibly important vitamin supplement.
 Folic acid is a B vitamin that is particularly important during pregnancy.
 It helps prevent fetal defects of the brain, spine, & spinal cord (collectively referred to as neural tube defects).